-In the estimation of the habitual consumption of dietary intakes from multiple days of dietary records or 24-hour recall, a simple average can cause bias.
+In the estimation of the habitual consumption of dietary intakes from multiple days of dietary records or 24-hour recalls, a simple average can cause bias.
 Suppose dietary assessment is implemented on one day from the weekend and two days from weekdays.
 The average of three days over-represents the weekend because 33% of data come from weekends, rather than 28.6% (2 days out of 7 days).
 Unless a 7-day assessment is implemented, a weighted average should be calculated.
 In this example, the calculation should be (2 x weekend + 5/2 x (weekday 1 + weekday 2)) divided by 7.

 In the analysis of 24-hour recall data, days of recording and days of diets should be carefully distinguished.
 For instance, dietary data collected on Monday represents recalled diet on a Sunday.

 Why is portion size important?

 The estimation of a portion size has been recognised for more than 50 years as a source of error in studies measuring dietary intake .
 A coefficient of variation of the differences between estimates and weights of food portions has been consistently shown to be around 50% for foods and 20% for nutrients .
 The errors associated with quantifying the portion of food consumed represent probably the largest measurement error in most dietary assessment methods [2,3].